-Source: US Census Bureau (2021) American Communities Survey ACS 1-Year Estimates Subject Tables, Table S2502
+Source: U.S. Department of Housing and Urban Development (HUD), Comprehensive Housing Affordability Strategy (CHAS) ACS tabulation, 2013-2017 releaseUS Census Bureau (2021) American Communities Survey ACS 1-Year Estimates Subject Tables, Table S2502

 Senior or elderly individuals often have fixed incomes and may have additional special needs related to access or care that require physical improvements to their homes.
 This may include the addition of ramps, handrails, lower cupboards and counters, creation of a downstairs bedroom, or other modifications to enable them to remain in their homes.